Search the Collection | Advanced Search

 Researchers can access the newspaper via microfilm from 1980-1987 and in hard copy from 1987 to the present in the Special Collections and University Archives reading room.

-The digitization and preservation microfilming of the Targum has been made possible by the generous support of the Rutgers College Class of 1966, Targum alumni, and Hal Bundick Shill III (RC 1966).
+The digitization and preservation microfilming of the Targum has been made possible by the generous support of Targum alumni and the Rutgers College Class of 1966.

 Related Links, and additional info